What is GDP Deflator?5 min read

-The GDP Deflator is also known as GDP Price Deflator or Implicit Price Deflator.
+The GDP Deflator is equal to GDP Price Deflator or Implicit Price Deflator.
 It measures the impact of inflation on the gross domestic product during a specified period, usually a year.

-- It is a measure of price inflation/deflation with respect to a specific base year.
+It measures price inflation/deflation concerning a specific base year.
 The GDP deflator of the base year is equal to 100.
-Since it is relative to the base year, it will tell us how much the prices have adjusted.
-If there has been inflation, GDP deflator would be more than the base year prices and if there is deflation, then it would be less.
+Since it is relative to the base year, it will tell us how adjusted the prices are.
+If there has been inflation, the GDP price deflator would be more than the base year prices, and if there is deflation, it would be less.

-- In this formula, figure 100 indicates the base year price so that the relative data can be interpreted easily.
+In this formula, figure 100 indicates the base year price to interpret the relative data easily.

-- By refering the above formula, we would calculate the Implicit Price deflator for the year 2017.
-Base year is taken as 2012, where Implicit Price deflator is 100.
+By referring to the above formula, we would calculate the Implicit Price deflator for 2017.
+The base year is 2012, where the Implicit Price deflator is 100.

 Importance of GDP Deflator

-- Apart from GDP Deflator, there are other measures of inflation like Consumer Price Index (CPI) and Wholesale Price Index (or WPI).
-However, GDP deflator is a much broader and comprehensive measure than CPI and WPI.
+- Apart from GDP Price Deflator, there are other measures of inflation like the Consumer Price Index (CPI) and Wholesale Price Index (or WPI).
+However, the GDP price deflator is a much broader measure than CPI and WPI.

-- Since Gross Domestic Product is an aggregate measure of production, being the sum of all final uses of goods and services (less imports), GDP deflator reflects the prices of all domestically produced goods and services in the economy.
-Whereas, other inflation measures like CPI and WPI are based on a limited basket of goods and services, thereby not representing the entire economy.
+- Since Gross Domestic Product is an aggregate measure of production, being the sum of all final uses of goods and services (fewer imports), the GDP deflator reflects the prices of all domestically produced goods and services in the economy.
+Other inflation measures like CPI and WPI are based on a limited basket of goods and services, thereby not representing the entire economy.

-- The GDP deflator also includes the prices of investment goods, government services and exports, and excludes the price of imports.
-Whereas the basket of WPI (at present) has no representation of services sector.
+- The GDP price deflator also includes the prices of investment goods, government services, and exports and excludes the cost of imports.
+At the same time, the basket of WPI (at present) has no representation of the services sector.

-- Changes in consumption patterns or the introduction of new goods and services or structural transformation are automatically reflected in the deflator which is not the case with other inflation measures (CPI & WPI).
+- Changes in consumption patterns, introducing new goods and services, or structural transformation are automatically reflected in the deflator, which is not the case with other inflation measures (CPI & WPI).

-However WPI and CPI are available on monthly basis whereas deflator comes with a lag (yearly or quarterly, after quarterly GDP data is released).
-Hence, monthly change in inflation cannot be tracked using GDP deflator, limiting its usefulness.
+However, WPI and CPI are available every month, whereas deflators come with a lag (yearly or quarterly, after quarterly GDP data is released).
+Hence, the monthly change in inflation cannot be tracked using a GDP deflator, limiting its usefulness.